mattpopovich/quantum-walk/README.md

 ##Programs
 - RandomWalk.py
-  A python program to simulate claasical random walks on a line.
+  A python program to simulate classical random walks on a line.

 ##Abbreviations
 - DTQW: discrete-time quantum walks